Grey-crowned goldfinch: Distribution

+Vagrancy

-The species has been recorded as a vagrant as far east as Beijing in China.
+The species has been recorded as a vagrant in Beijing, China.
+A vagrant, possibly C.carduelis subulata, was recorded in Japan.

 Escaped or released captive birds have been reported in North America, but much more rarely than European goldfinch, with fewer than 1% of the number of that species.

 Behaviour and ecology

 Flocks

 They gather in flocks of four to several dozen birds and sometimes with other finches.
 They usually forage on the ground.
 They form flocks during autumn and winter to forage for food.